Damping of phonons in one-dimensional quantum fluids

-To gain more insight about the underlying physics, we look at the profile of the density perturbation at two distinct times, $t=0$ which sets the end of the walls displacement and $t=10\,ms$.
-In both cases, we find a perfect overlap between the experimental profile (green line) and the NPSE data (dark blue line).
-In addition to finite temperature NPSE numerical simulation, we consider NPSE simulations at zero temperature (light blue line) and compare them to experimental data: while the agreement at $t=0$ is still good, after $10 \,ms$ we notice that the zero-temperature profile features fast oscillations, suggesting that a wave-breaking process has occourred \cite{shockwave, schüttelkopf2024characterisingtransportquantumgas}.
+To gain more insight about the underlying physics, we look at the profile of the density perturbation at two distinct times, $t=0$ which sets the end of the walls displacement and $t=10$ ms. In both cases, we find a perfect overlap between the experimental profile (green line) and the NPSE data (dark blue line).
+In addition to finite temperature NPSE numerical simulation, we consider NPSE simulations at zero temperature (light blue line) and compare them to experimental data: while the agreement at $t=0$ is still good, after $10$ ms we notice that the zero-temperature profile features fast oscillations, suggesting that a wave-breaking process has occurred \cite{shockwave, schuttelkopf2024}.
+These high-frequency oscillations are of the order of the healing length, hence below our imaging resolution.
+The phenomenon is a consequence of the velocity gradient $\Delta c = c_p - c_b$ between the base ($b$) and the peak ($p$) of the propagating wave packet.
+This leads to a deformation of the wave packet, with the peak moving faster than the base.
+Whenever $\Delta c\,t$ becomes on the order of the characteristic size of the wave packet ($\sigma_{wp}$) a shock wave forms.
+For $\frac{\Delta n}{n_{1\mathrm{d}}} \ll 1$, $\Delta c = \frac{dc}{dn}\Delta n = \frac{c}{2}\frac{\Delta n}{n_{1\mathrm{d}}}$ and the typical timescale for wave breaking $t_{wb}$ can be estimated as